MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 **How it works**

 - Visit **Settings > System > Mixed Reality Camera** to enable "Camera upload."
-- By setting this feature to the **On** position, any mixed reality photos or videos captured to your device will automatically be queued for upload to the Pictures > Camera Roll folder of your OneDrive for work or school account.
+- By setting this feature to the **On** position, any mixed reality photos or videos captured to your device are automatically queued for upload to the Pictures > Camera Roll folder of your OneDrive for work or school account.
 - > [!NOTE]
-  > Photos and videos captured prior to enabling this feature *will not* be queued for upload and will still need to be manually uploaded.
+  > Photos and videos captured prior to enabling this feature *are not* queued for upload and still needs to be manually uploaded.

-- A status message on the Settings page will display the number of files pending upload (or read "OneDrive is up to date" when all pending files have been uploaded).
+- A status message on the Settings page displays the number of files pending upload (or read "OneDrive is up to date" when all pending files have been uploaded).
 - If you're concerned about bandwidth or want to "pause" upload for any reason, you can switch the feature to the **Off** position.
-Temporarily disabling the feature ensures that the upload queue will continue to increase as you add new files to the Camera Roll folder, but files won’t upload until you re-enable the feature.
+Temporarily disabling the feature ensures that the upload queue continues to increase as you add new files to the Camera Roll folder, but files won’t upload until you re-enable the feature.
-- Newest files will upload first (last in, first out).
+- Newest files upload first (last in, first out).
-- If your OneDrive account has issues (for example, after your password changes) a **Fix now** button will appear on the Settings page.
+- If your OneDrive account has issues (for example, after your password changes) a **Fix now** button appears on the Settings page.
-- There’s no maximum file size, but note that large files will take longer to upload (especially if your upload bandwidth is constrained).
-If you "pause" or turn off upload while a large file is being uploaded, the partial upload will be preserved.
-If upload is re-enabled within several hours of being "paused" or turned off, the upload will continue from where it left off.
-However, if upload is re-enabled after several hours, the large file's upload will restart from the beginning.
+- There’s no maximum file size, but note that large files take longer to upload (especially if your upload bandwidth is constrained).
+If you "pause" or turn off upload while a large file is being uploaded, the partial upload is preserved.
+If upload is re-enabled within several hours of being "paused" or turned off, the upload continues from where it left off.
+However, if upload is re-enabled after several hours, the large file's upload restarts from the beginning.

 **Known issues and caveats**

 - This setting has no built in throttling based on current bandwidth usage.
 If you need to maximize bandwidth for another scenario, turn off the setting manually.
-Upload will be paused but the feature will continue to monitor newly added files to Camera Roll.
+Upload is paused but the feature continues to monitor newly added files to Camera Roll.
 Re-enable upload when you're ready for it to continue.
 - This feature must be enabled for each user account on the device, and it can only actively upload files for the user who is currently signed-in to the device.
 - If you're taking photos or videos while watching the upload count on the Settings page in real-time, note that the pending file count may not change until the current file has completed uploading.
-- Upload will pause if your device falls asleep or is powered off.
+- Upload pauses if your device falls asleep or is powered off.
 To ensure your pending uploads complete, actively use the device until the Settings page reads "OneDrive is up to date" or adjust your **Power & sleep** settings.

 ### Added support for some telemetry policies